If you are doing your job as CEO, you already have 1 or 2 investors that want to invest in the next round

 If you can reproduce that, you will get all the meetings you want.

 Now flip this around.
 What if you just “ask for coffee”?
 What if you “want to pick a VC’s brain”?
-I guess that works sometime.
+I guess that works sometimes.
 But what are the odds that makes the VC want to invest before the meeting?
 Zero.

 Personally, every single investment I’ve done I wanted to invest before the first meeting.
 So maybe I’m biased.